tensorflow/hub/docs/tf2_saved_model.md

 ### Behind the scenes: SavedModel downloading and caching

-Using a SavedModel from TensorFlow Hub
-(or other HTTPS servers that implement its [hosting](hosting.md) protocol) downloads it to the local filesystem if not already present.
+Using a SavedModel from TensorFlow Hub (or other HTTPS servers that implement its [hosting](hosting.md) protocol) downloads and decompresses it to the local filesystem if not already present.
 The environment variable `TFHUB_CACHE_DIR` can be set to override the default temporary location for caching the downloaded and uncompressed SavedModels.
+For details, see [Caching](caching.md).

 ### Using a SavedModel in low-level TensorFlow